jsdclxvi/Reforestation/README.md

-## What did the mountain climber name his son?
-Cliff.
+## Did you hear the joke about the wandering nun?
+She was a roman catholic.